dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

   - Construct change of basis matrix
   - Construct matrix projection onto subspace
   - Convert a basis to an orthonormal basis

+# List of Things to be Able to Do